 Modern-day browsers are good at preventing users from visiting malware-infested sites, but business security benefits from referring requests through the third-party databases that are behind web content filters.
-A good security appliance instantaneously refers requests to a hot, live database which is frequently updated with emerging risks.
+A good security appliance instantaneously refers to requests to a hot, live database that is frequently updated with emerging risks.

 It is often an emerging risk that poses the biggest threat to security and doubling up on the protection already on offer in Chrome, Edge, Firefox and Safari is an excellent way to prevent users from accidentally downloading malware or otherwise accessing risky content.
 More advanced devices can also apply real-time threat detection algorithms to stop web content that contains malware from being delivered to a user, even if it has already been requested – useful when the site itself has not yet been flagged for malware.

 Finally, filtering can serve another useful purpose: preventing users from uploading data across the internet without permission.
 In highly secure environments IT staff will have blocked physical ports, but stopping the use of file upload sites is more difficult.
 A network security appliance with the right features can, however, filter out the services used for sending files, keeping your business data safe.

 Most office networks will employ more than just a basic firewall at the network edges: instead, a fully-fledged network security appliance will be deployed to offer real business security.
 Modern firewalls are flexible, OS-driven devices that offer deep configuration possibilities, but these configurations are not always tinkered far beyond their default states.

 First, it is essential to ensure that the web content filtering feature is enabled, by whatever name it is called in the manufacturer’s supplied OS – this may require the purchase of an additional software license.
 Security experts should then take the time to discuss policy requirements with other senior staff and fine-tune the categories which are blocked.